astronomer/docs/astro/deployment-health-incidents.md

 ### Deprecated Runtime Version

 The Astro Runtime version being used by the Deployment has been deprecated.
-Airflow will continue to run as normal but you should upgrade as soon as possible.
+Airflow will continue to run as normal, but you should upgrade as soon as possible.

-To upgrade to a [supported version](https://docs.astronomer.io/astro/runtime-version-lifecycle-policy) please follow the [upgrade docs](https://docs.astronomer.io/astro/upgrade-runtime).
+To upgrade to a [supported version](runtime-version-lifecycle-policy.mdx), see [Upgrade Astro Runtime](upgrade-runtime.md).

 ## See also